jdarmoni/DuoProject/README.md

 ## Submitting a Guess

-The point of 'JuoDuo' is to translate sentences!
+The point of 'JuoLingo' is to translate sentences!
 When you correctly submit a guess, the background lights up green:

 ![Correct Image](readmeResources/correctGuess.png)